 Forget the canned stuff.
 Homemade pumpkin purée tastes pleasantly fresher and lighter.

 1 large pie pumpkin (3 lb/1.5 kg), halved, seeded

 Preheat oven to 400F (200C).

 Makes 3 cups (750 mL).

-- A serrated grapefruit spoon is a handy tool to scrape out the seeds and stringy fibres before cooking pumpkin.
+Tool Time: A serrated grapefruit spoon is a handy tool to scrape out seeds and stringy fibres before cooking pumpkin.
 If you don’t have a food processor, use a potato masher, ricer or food mill to purée cooked pumpkin.

 Waste Not: You can save and roast pumpkin seeds.
 However, the seeds from pie pumpkins are smaller than the ones found in big Halloween pumpkins.

 Place chunks in steamer basket set over simmering water.
 Cover and steam 20 to 30 minutes, until easily pierced with skewer.

 Simmer chunks in boiling, salted water 15 to 20 minutes, until tender.
 Drain.

 Place chunks in microwaveable dish with 1 tbsp (15 mL) water.
 Cover.
 Microwave on high power 5 minutes, or until easily pierced with skewer.
 Let sit, covered, until cool enough to handle.

 CREDIT: SUSAN SAMPSON